“Time – unlike money, opportunity or good looks – is the one resource that is allocated equally to all of us”

 I decided to set up a space in my home, which was dedicated to work, and work alone.

 Doing this I had an environment dedicated to work.
 This focuses my mind on tasks at hand – hence I use my time more effectivley to write, draw, do business and put together any plans.

-So these are things I do to manage my time more effectivley.
+These are things I do to manage my time more effectively.
 What can you do to make your life flow better?